loft-demos/vcluster-platform-demo-app-template/vcluster-demo-platform.md

 ### Improvements

 - Replace secret hacks with [External Secrets Operator](https://external-secrets.io/)
-  - Label secrets with: `loft.sh/project-secret: 'true'`
-- Add a second host/connected cluster
+- Add a second host/connected cluster (currently must be done manually)
-- Improve Rancher demo

-### Use Cases

-- External Secrets Operator integration
-- DNS resolution in vCluster
-- Operator-based app install
-- Kyverno policies & Central Admission Control
-- External Secrets Operator integration

 ---

-## ❓ FAQs
+## FAQs

 ### Can I use this without running a vCluster inside a vCluster?

 Yes!
-Bring your own cluster and deploy the Demo Generator directly.
+Bring your own cluster and deploy the necessary _bootstrap apps_ - Argo CD, Crossplane.

 ### Is this just for vCluster Platform demos?